Continuing Education Activity

 This is a structural isomer of hypoxanthine.
 Xanthine oxidase converts allopurinol to oxypurinol.
 This is the active metabolite, and it is excreted primarily by the kidney.
 CKD or AKI impair the elimination of oxypurinol.
 The level of xanthine in the urine and serum can be elevated after the administration of allopurinol because of the inhibition of the conversion of xanthine to uric acid.
 Xanthine by itself has limited solubility and can crystallize in the renal tubules making the obstructive uropathy associated with tumor lysis syndrome worse.

 Allopurinol can decrease the production of uric acid in tumor lysis syndrome but is ineffective in the treatment of hyperuricemia associated with tumor lysis syndrome.
 Allopurinol is a very useful agent to prevent the development of tumor lysis syndrome.

 The use of allopurinol is associated with the development of skin rash, eosinophilia, and acute hepatitis.
 The combination of these symptoms is called allopurinol hypersensitivity syndrome.

-In the treatment of tumor lysis syndrome, clinicians should be aware of a potential drug to drug interaction with azathioprine, immunosuppressive drug use in patients with solid organ transplant and autoimmune disorder.
+In the treatment of tumor lysis syndrome, clinicians should be aware of potential drug-to-drug interaction with azathioprine, immunosuppressive drug use in patients with solid organ transplant, and autoimmune disorder.